- The error 0x80072f7d may be caused by damaged system files or incomplete installations.

 A number of users have reported seeing the error code 0x80072f7d when trying to access the Microsoft Store on their Windows PC.
 The issue appears on OSs such as Windows 7 and Windows 10.

-In this article, we will explore the best troubleshooting methods for this issue.
+In this article, we will explore the best troubleshooting methods for the 0x80072f7d error.

-- Right-click on the Internet connection icon on the taskbar -> select Troubleshoot Problems.
+- Right-click on the Internet connection icon on the taskbar, then select Troubleshoot Problems.

 - Wait for the process of checking your connection to finish, and then choose the appropriate options from the troubleshooter.